 There’s a silent epidemic in homes across the country.
-It doesn’t make headlines or trend on social media, but its impact is massive—generational, even.
+It doesn’t make headlines or trend on social media, but the impact that it has is massive.

 We don’t talk about how much we make.